 The Company consolidates South Texas Local Development Corporation ("STLDC"), a VIE.
 STLDC was created to finance construction for the development of a 1,904-bed facility in Frio County, Texas.
 STLDC, the owner of the complex, issued \$49.5 million in taxable revenue bonds and has an operating agreement with the Company, which provides the Company with the sole and exclusive right to operate and manage the detention center.
 The operating agreement and bond indenture require the revenue from the contract to be used to fund the periodic debt service requirements as they become due.
 The net revenues, if any, after various expenses such as trustee fees, property taxes and insurance premiums are distributed to the Company to cover operating expenses and management fees.
 The Company is responsible for the entire operations of the facility including the payment of all operating expenses whether or not there are sufficient revenues.
 The bonds have a ten-year term and are non-recourse to the Company.
 At the end of the ten-year term of the bonds, title and ownership of the facility transfers from STLDC to the Company.
-The carrying value of the facility as of July 1, 2012 and January 1, 2012 was \$26.1 million and \$26.4 million, respectively and is included in Property and Equipment in the accompanying consolidated balance sheets.
+The carrying value of the facility as of September 30, 2012 and January 1, 2012 was \$26.0 million and \$26.4 million, respectively and is included in Property and Equipment in the accompanying consolidated balance sheets.

 MCF was created in August 2001 as a special limited partnership for the purpose of acquiring, owning, leasing and operating low to medium security adult and juvenile correction and treatment facilities.
 At its inception, MCF purchased assets representing eleven facilities from certain wholly owned subsidiaries of Cornell Companies, Inc. ("Cornell"), a wholly owned GEO subsidiary, and leased those assets back to Cornell under a Master Lease Agreement (the "Lease").
-These assets were purchased from Cornell using proceeds from the 8.47% Revenue Bonds due 2016.
-Under the terms of the Lease, the Company will lease the assets for the remainder of the 20-year base term, which ends in 2021, and has options at its sole discretion to renew the Lease for up to approximately 25 additional years.
-MCF's sole source of revenue is from the Company and as such the Company has the power to direct the activities of the VIE that most significantly impact its performance.
-The Company's risk is generally limited to the rental obligations under the operating leases.
-This entity is included in the accompanying consolidated financial statements and all intercompany transactions are eliminated in consolidation.
-MCF maintains separate financial statements and all of the assets to which MCF has title are included therein.
-It should be noted that even though the Company consolidates MCF for accounting purposes, this VIE is a separate entity owned by unrelated third parties.
-MCF's assets and credit are not available to satisfy the debts and other obligations of the Company.
-On April 24, 2012, the Company signed a definitive agreement to purchase 100% of the partnership interests of MCF for approximately \$27 million in cash plus the release of approximately \$10 million in cash held in escrow for the benefit of MCF.
-In addition, in connection with the transaction, the Company will pay approximately \$67 million, net of bond cash reserves and inclusive of a net make-whole premium of approximately \$15 million, to redeem the MCF bonds.
-The Company expects to incur a one-time loss on extinguishment of debt in connection with the redemption of the bonds of approximately \$8 million.
-Closing of the transaction is conditional on the Company redeeming the outstanding MCF bonds.
-The Company expects to close the transaction during its third fiscal quarter of 2012.
+These assets were purchased from Cornell using proceeds from the 8.47% Revenue Bonds due 2016 (the "MCF bonds").
+Under the terms of the Lease, the Company would lease the assets for the remainder of the 20-year base term, which ends in 2021, and had options at its sole discretion to renew the Lease for up to approximately 25 additional years.
+Prior to the transaction discussed below, MCF's sole source of revenue was from the Company and as such the Company had the power to direct the activities of the VIE that most significantly impacted its performance.
+The Company's risk was generally limited to the rental obligations under the operating leases.
+This entity was included in the accompanying consolidated financial statements as a VIE.
+Upon the purchase of the ownership interests in MCF as discussed below, MCF is no longer a VIE but is still included in the accompanying consolidated financial statements and all intercompany transactions are eliminated in consolidation.